ThisNotAlfred/blog/_posts/2024-06-27-what-if-printf-but-new.md

 linux write syscall took: 0.336617s for 10000 iterations
 ```

-As you can see, printf and write win by far.
+As you can see, libc `printf` and `write` win by far.
 Even though I expected `write` syscall be the fastest by a large margin, I guess flushing every time and also compiler optimizations on libc gives printf a huge advantage.
 Then comes iso std23 print.
 To be honest I didn’t expect to beat it.
 But we’re close and that’s good.

 ## Wrap up
 Thank you for reading this article.
 If you have any suggestion or found any bug in the code, please open an issue on github.
 I’ll be grateful to respond.
 Have a great night or day at whatever time you’re reading this.